PostHog/meta/requests-for-comments/2025-03-14-dw-testing-production-data.md

 > determine if we can reconstruct our block storage data (delta → s3) back into the original data store it came from (
 > Postgres, MySql, etc…), and query it once it’s reconstructed as before once it has been put back together.

-> Note: The diagram below can be used as an aide.
+> Note: The diagram below can be used as an aid.

 ## Steps

 1. The first step would be to transfer data from a configurable list of sub-buckets under `posthog-s3-datawarehouse-us-east-1` into an ephemeral s3 bucket from a list of deltalake tables from prod → dev environment.
 Using this approach we can avoid looking at credentials and our Postgres instance.
 This also means that we have very minimal interactions with production as a whole.
+This would be a file in a test directory that governs the resolved list of tables we wish to consistently test against.

 2. Reconstruct stateful instances from the delta tables in our CI flow.
 This would require different processes for various providers.
 For example, for MySql we could take an official image, deploy it with ArgoCD, then have a program